 June Perennial Planting Guide

-June is when the garden comes into full swing — full of color, movement, and life.
-With many blooms at their peak, it’s the perfect time to plant with purpose, supporting bees, butterflies, and hummingbirds while adding vibrant, eye-catching color.
+June is when the garden comes into full swing: full of color, movement, and life.
+With many blooms at their peak, it’s the perfect time to plant with purpose.
+Plant with bees, butterflies, and hummingbirds in mind all while adding vibrant, eye-catching color!

 • Long bloom periods